kjblakemore/Machine-Learning/README.md

 The course is an introduction to machine learning, data mining and statistical pattern recognition.

+Programming was done using GNU Octave, a public domain version of Matlab.

 ## Models and Algorithms Developed
 * Linear regression to predict profits of a food truck and dam water flow.
 * Logistic regression to predict university admission and microchip quality.